 The Eco-Ambassadors have completed an Environmental Review, in which they gathered information and assessed the school's performance in 10 key areas, as set out in the Eco-Schools Programme.
 These include:

 Here is our latest Environmental Score Chart and we will update this each term to show our progress and the difference that our actions and projects are making.
-We have improved our Eco score from 32 out of 60 (Amber) to 39 out of 60 (Amber) from May 2021 to Oct 2021.
+We have improved our Eco score from 32 out of 60 (Amber) to 40 out of 60 (Amber) from May 2021 to Oct 2021.
 The Eco team updated this assessment in June 2022 and updated the score to 42 out of 60 (Amber).
 We are making progress but still have lots to do!

 Having completed the Environmental Review, the Eco-Ambassadors have identified the priorities for our school and this now forms the basis of our Action Plan for future projects and initiatives.